The IMI Call process

 Stage 1: Call launch, submission and evaluation of short proposals

-Once the Governing Board has given its green light, the Call for proposals is published on the IMI website and the Participant Portal.
-All interested parties from academia, small and medium-sized enterprises (SMEs), mid-sized companies, patient organisations, regulatory agencies, health technology assessment bodies, etc. are invited to form consortia and submit a short proposal, via the Participant Portal, in response to the Call.
+Once the Governing Board has given its green light, the Call for proposals is published on the IMI website and the Funding & Tenders Portal.
+All interested parties from academia, small and medium-sized enterprises (SMEs), mid-sized companies, patient organisations, regulatory agencies, health technology assessment bodies, etc. are invited to form consortia and submit a short proposal, via the Funding & Tenders Portal, in response to the Call.
 At this stage, applicants generally should not include EFPIA companies or IMI Associated Partners in their consortium.
 Typically, the submission deadline is around three months after the Call launch.

 Following the submission deadline, the proposals are first screened for eligibility (i.e. to check the proposal was submitted on time and is complete, and that basic requirements on things like the number of participants have been met).
 All eligible proposals are then evaluated by independent experts, who score them based on three top-level criteria: excellence; impact; and quality and efficiency of the implementation.
 The evaluation process is monitored by independent observers who ensure that IMI applies the rules correctly and treats all applicants fairly.
 The independent observers’ reports are published on the Call documents pages of the IMI website.